 In May, Amnesty International Puerto Rico discovered that access to its website had been blocked to students using the Department of Education's computers.
 Although the block was subsequently lifted following protests by Amnesty International, the search term "advocacy" remained blocked by the Department at the end of the year.

 QATAR

-STATE OF GATAR
+STATE OF QATAR

-Head of state: Shaikh Hamad bin Khalifa Al Thani Head of government: Shaikh Hamad bin Jassim bin Jabr Al
+Shaikh Hamad bin Khalifa Al Thani Head of state: Shaikh Hamad bin Jassim bin Jabr Al Head of government: